-8A notable share of the U.S. corporate sector's liquid asset portfolio is held in assets with (near-)zero nominal returns (e.g., checkable deposits and currency) or with returns insensitive to the policy rate (e.g., time and savings deposits).
-See Table A.1 in Appendix A.3 for a decomposition of the nonfinancial corporate sector's liquid asset portfolio.
+&lt;sup>9A notable share of the U.S. corporate sector's liquid asset portfolio is held in assets with (near-)zero nominal returns (e.g., checkable deposits and currency) or with returns insensitive to the policy rate (e.g., time and savings deposits).
+See Table A.2 in Appendix A.3 for a decomposition of the nonfinancial corporate sector's liquid asset portfolio.
 Drechsler et al. (2017) provide evidence on the sensitivity of checking, savings, and time deposit rates to the fed funds rate.

-9E.g., see Gertler and Karadi (2015) on the response of the excess bond premium (EBP) by Gilchrist and Zakrajšek (2012).
+&lt;sup>10E.g., see Gertler and Karadi (2015) on the response of the excess bond premium (EBP) by Gilchrist and Zakrajšek (2012).
 EBP increases are often interpreted as a reduction in the financial sector's effective risk-bearing capacity and could be introduced with conventional macro-finance models using an extra layer of financial frictions on a representative intermediary, e.g. following Bernanke et al. (1999) or Gertler and Kiyotaki (2011).
 Anderson and Cesa-Bianchi (2023) study firm-level EBP responses to monetary shocks.
 The significant effects of monetary shocks on term premia are studied, e.g., by Hanson and Stein (2015).

-issuances less likely.
+internal wealth and good growth prospects - likely to issue more debt.
+Or it can indicate a firm having reached a near-optimal scale of operations thanks to past issuances, making new issuances less likely.
 As a result, balance sheet liquidity is a better predictor of debt issuance than, for example, leverage.
-Finally, the model also illustrates that the balance sheet channel mechanism (Kiyotaki and Moore, 1997; Bernanke et al., 1999) of monetary transmission, through which fluctuations in asset prices and cash flows caused by monetary shocks affect firms' total financial resources available for investment, is quantitatively stronger whenever a firm adjusts its debt, as compared to when it does not.
+The model also illustrates that the balance sheet channel mechanism (Kiyotaki and Moore, 1997; Bernanke et al., 1999) of monetary transmission, through which fluctuations in asset prices and cash flows caused by monetary shocks affect firms' total financial resources available for investment, is quantitatively stronger whenever (i) a firm adjusts its debt (as compared to when it does not), and (ii) a non-debt-adjusting firm holds less cash - further contributing to the responsiveness of low-liquidity firms.

 I calibrate the model to aggregate and firm-level data, matching the frequency of firms' long-term debt issuances and features of the liquid assets portfolio of U.S. corporations, among other targets, and a variety of untargeted moments on firm dynamics and financing.
-I then conduct a monetary policy shock experiment repeating the empirical exercise of estimating differences in firms' capital accumulation dynamics conditional on their liquidity ratios.
-As in the data, firms with low cash holdings reduce their capital stocks by relatively more in response to contractionary shocks.
-In the conservative baseline quantification which abstracts from credit and term premia, the model can explain close to three quarters of the liquidity-ratio-explained heterogeneity in capital accumulation responses seen in the data.
+In response to a contractionary monetary shock, model firms with low cash holdings reduce their capital stocks by relatively more than high-cash firms - replicating the empirical local projection results.
+In the conservative baseline quantification which abstracts from credit and term premia, the model can explain about three quarters of the liquidity-ratio-explained heterogeneity in capital accumulation responses seen in the data.